najeh-halawani/Udacity-Restaurant-Reviews-App/README.md

 # Udacity-Restaurant-Reviews-App
 ---
 ## Overview of the restaurant project
----

 The purpose of the project is to transform a static webpage to a mobile ready application making sure, along the way, that :
-* it is responsive to various screen sizes
+* It is responsive to various screen sizes
-* it has accessibility feature for screen reader
+* It has accessibility feature for screen reader
-* its contents has been cached for offline use (using service worker script)
+* Its contents has been cached for offline use (using service worker script)

 ### Running The Application On Local Computer